17 min read

 Can I learn cybersecurity with no IT background?

-Yes, but expect to spend extra time on Phase 1 foundations.
-Networking and Linux fundamentals may take longer without prior exposure.
-Many successful security professionals came from non-technical backgrounds.
-The key is building hands-on skills through labs and practice, not just reading about concepts.
+Yes, but expect to spend more time on foundations.
+Networking and Linux will take longer without prior exposure.

 What is the best cybersecurity career path for beginners?